124D.385 Minnesota commission on national and community service.

 Subd.
-2. Membership. (a) The commission consists of 25 voting members.
-Voting members shall include the commissioner of education.
+2. Membership. (a) The commission consists of 18 voting members.
+Voting members shall include the commissioner of children, families, and learning, a representative of the children's cabinet elected by the members of the children's cabinet, and the executive director of the higher education services office.

-(c) The governor shall appoint up to five ex officio nonvoting members from appropriate state agencies.
-A representative of the Corporation for National and Community Service shall also serve as an ex officio nonvoting member.
+(c) The governor shall appoint up to five ex officio nonvoting members from among the following agencies or organizations: the departments of economic security, natural resources, human services, health, corrections, agriculture, public safety, finance, and labor and industry, the housing finance agency, and Minnesota Technology, Inc. A representative of the corporation for national and community service shall also serve as an ex officio nonvoting member.

 (d) Voting and ex officio nonvoting members may appoint designees to act on their behalf.
 The number of voting members who are state employees shall not exceed 25 percent.